Eric-Kobayashi/USOS/README.md

 Run `Script_plot_model.m` with the defined rate constants.

 ### Plot species concentration vs time at different E1/E2/E3 concentration
 Run `Script_simulation.m` with the defined rate constants.
-Modify the code in `lib/plot_model_conc.m` to simulate concnetrations of different species.
+Modify the code in `lib/plot_model_conc.m` to simulate concentrations of different species.

 ### Run simulated annealing to optimize rate constants
 Run `Script_optimise_rate_constants.m` to infer rate constants from the data defined in `raw_data` folder.
 Change the epoch number in the script to run from multiple initial states.